Benin's democracy hangs in the balance on election weekend | DW | 10.04.2021

 Incumbent President Patrice Talon is poised for reelection in the West African country.
-But reforms to Benin's electoral system have stacked the odds in his favor at the expense of the opposition.
+But changes to Benin's electoral system have stacked the odds in his favor at the expense of the opposition.

 Reforms to Benin's electoral system means there may be no change to old power stuctures this election weekend